 Temperature and velocity

-We can find the relationship between temperature and the velocity of its particles
+You can find the relationship between the temperature and the velocity of the particles in an ideal gas.

 T = 3mv²/4k